 The 12 Step Guide to Starting a Community Garden

-Exploring and interacting with community garden can be an exciting way to grow your own food, learn gardening tips from others, and help the environment.
+Exploring and interacting with a community garden can be an exciting way to grow your own food, learn gardening tips from others, and help the environment.
 But what if your community doesn’t have a community garden?
 Here are 12 easy steps to start your own!

 Step 1: Get neighbors involved!